Oliver Mbamara

-Oliver O. Mbamara is a Nigerian filmmaker, actor, writer, lawyer, and publisher.
+Oliver O. Mbamara is a Nigerian filmmaker, actor, writer, poet, and lawyer.

 Career

 After graduating in Law from the University of Lagos and Nigerian Law School, he practiced law in Nigeria while simultaneously engaging in writing scripts and poetic pieces in which he also performed and while touring around Nigeria with a theater troupe called Prime Circle.
-He later moved to the United States where he passed the New York bar examination and was subsequently admitted to practice as an attorney.
-He is currently an administrative law judge with the State of New York.
+He later moved to the United States where he passed the New York State bar examination and was subsequently admitted to practice as an attorney.
+He has been serving as an administrative law judge with the State of New York for the past two decades, beginning in 2000.

 Aside from his professional training as a lawyer, Mbamara is a published writer, poet, publisher, editor, actor, filmmaker, director, and more.
-He continues to simultaneously make an impact in these varied fields.
+He continues to simultaneously make an impact in these various fields.
 Mbamara is an international freelance writer as well as a columnist with several national, international and regional news magazines news journals, newspapers, and online magazines.
-His audience is spread around the world and cuts across tribes, races, gender, and profession.
+His audience is spread around the world and cuts across genres, tribes, races, gender, and profession.
 Mbamara's articles, poems, and editorials are regularly featured in newspapers, magazines, and websites around the world.
-He has at least six books to his credit: Why Are We Here?
-2004, Flame of Love, The Unrestricted, 2004, Flame of Love, The Spark of God, 2002, Love Poems and Quotes, 2003, Poems of Life, 2nd Edition, 2002, and Poems of Life, 2001.
+He has published numerous books including: Gates of Tangled Leaves, An Afterlife Experience, 2024, African Tales Under The Moonlight, 2020, Why Are We Here?
+2004, Flame of Love, The Unrestricted, 2004, Flame of Love, The Spark of God, 2002, Love Poems and Quotes, 2003, Poems of Life, 2nd Edition, 2002, Poems of Life, 2001.

 In 2001, a few years after arriving in the United States, Mbamara launched his first book Poems of Life and played the lead-actor role in an off-Broadway dance drama, Prof. Chudis' Prisoner of the Kalakiri.
 In 2003, Mbamara directed and played the lead in the stage recreation of Zulu Sofola's Wedlock of the Gods, in New York.
-Mbamara stars in two feature films: This America and Slave Warrior.
-He is the writer of This America, in which he also served as Assistant Director and Co-Producer.
-He is also the writer and director of the feature film Slave Warrior, an African historical action thriller.
-He is currently working on releasing a book version of the story as a novel or historical literature piece.
+Mbamara has since then written, directed and produced several feature films: This America, the groundbreaking Nollywood film in diaspora adapted from his novel about the conflicts of an African immigrant in America.
+Slave Warrior, an African historical action thriller that tells the story of the slave trade from the African perspective.
+Spade: The Last Assignment, which addresses the issue of human and artifact trafficking from Africa to the Europe and America.
+On The Run Again, the sequel to This America.
+The Return of Spade, the second instalment in his Spade Movie Series.
+His latest feature film Adopted, is in post production and is due for release soon.
+Mbamara has just completed the screenplay adaptation of his new novel Gates of Tangled Leaves, and is presently working on another epic novel, titled Ways of Our Ancestors, A Moonlight Tale, which looks at life, governance, and co-existence in a pre-colonial African community in place known today as south-eastern Nigeria.